0x1001/isock/isock/README.txt

 To run action on server use runAction() method which accepts one required argument and one optional: action (Action class ref), data (any pickable data)::
     client.runAction(Echo,"Echo test!")

-Client method runAction() returns data send by server.
+Client method runAction() returns data send by server or rasies exception if action ended with exception on server.

 iSocket action guide
 --------------------